digitalearthafrica/ndvi-anomalies/testing/README.md

 2. HL8L7_harmonization

-    linear equations used to determine the Coeefficeint landsat 5 and 7 NDVI is calculated in this notebook.
+    This notebooks generates the cooefficeient values for landsat 5 and landsat 7 NDVI to make it harmonise with Landsat  The slope, intercept and MAE are derived and the results are plotted out.

 3. HL8L7_timeseries

-    After applying the ndvi coefficient to landsat 5 and 7 NDVI, a time series analysis is plot at selected regions.
+    This notebook plots time series analysis of selected regions, After applying the ndvi coefficient to landsat 5 and 7 to harmonize with Landsat 8.

 4. Vegetation_anomalies_seasonal

+    This notebook will calculate seasonal _standardised_ NDVI anomalies with the harmonization of the landsat for any given season and year.
+The long-term seasonal climatologies (both mean and standard deviation) are calculated on-the-fly.

 5. Vegetation_anomalies_monthly

+     This notebook will calculate seasonal _standardised_ NDVI anomalies with the harmonization of the landsat for any given month and year.
+The long-term seasonal climatologies (both mean and standard deviation) are calculated on-the-fly.